devlingo/devlingo/backend/README.md

 ### Linting commands:

-`pnpm run code:lint` - lint with auto fix using ESLint.
+`pnpm run lint` - lint with auto fix using ESLint.
-`pnpm run code:check` - lint with only check using ESLint.
+`pnpm run check` - lint with only check using ESLint.
 `pnpm run format` - format all supported files using prettier.

 ### Nest commands: